School Bus Driver

 I've noticed that school busses in ohio never really pull into an apt.
 Complex and holds up traffic.
 I don't really mind waiting it takes less than a minute, I'm just curious.
 But is there a law or policy that they buses can't pull in because it's

-Asked by PC over 7 years ago
+Asked by PC almost 8 years ago

 Sometimes apartment complexes are too small for a bus to maneuver safely in and out of without risk of hitting vehicles or other obstacles.
 There may also be apartment complex rules and regulations forbidding heavy vehicles from entering or exiting the complex except in special circumstances (fire trucks/ambulances etc).
 There may also be a law forbidding school buses in certain counties from performing backing up while students are on board.
 When backing a school bus, the students are at greatest risk of getting injured or killed because the driver is largely depending on a set of mirrors and praying that no one is behind them or pulled a stupid move to block their path.
 I would look up your local ordinances on school buses and see if that helps?